SpocWiki/_public/schema.org/predicate/Relations/has/has_occupation.md

 - [ #has/_occupation :: Occupation ] or
 - [ has_occupation :: Occupation ]

-The Person&#x27;s occupation.
+The Person's occupation.
 For past professions, use Role for expressing dates.

 Relation describes that:
 [ #has_/domain  :: Person ]